Euclideon/vaultclient/docs/UserGuide.md

 > Check your firewall or proxy settings, if running a proxy ensure the address is proxy.euclideon with the port number 80.

 My proxy isn't working, why?
-> Authenticated Proxies at the time of this build do not have official proxy support, when using proxies the format “protocol://username:password@domain/URI” should be adopted, network metadata is not transmitted when using proxies and is stored in plan text file, which may assist solving connection issues.
+> Authenticated Proxies at the time of this build do not have official proxy support, when using proxies the format “protocol://username:password@domain/URI” should be adopted, network metadata is not transmitted when using proxies and is stored in plain text file, which may assist solving connection issues.

 `Could not open a secure channel` Why is this popping up?
 > If you're using a proxy, your network may not be sending encrypted data, ticking the "ignore certificate verification" may circumvent this issue.
 Note: Network Security certificates will not be verified.